vbouchet31/blt-acquia-cloud-cron-tasks/README.md

 - Create the tasks which are in `blt.yml` but not on Acquia Cloud.

 The mapping between tasks listed in the configuration and tasks installed on Acquia Cloud is done via the label.

+The command can be executed from local machine but may also be added to a `post-code-update` or `post-code-deploy` [cloud hooks](https://docs.acquia.com/cloud-platform/develop/api/cloud-hooks/).
+With this second option, the cron tasks will automatically be synchronized on each code change.

 ## Advanced usage